corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 * How and when the LedgerSync and LedgerRecover CorDapps should be used.

 ### Main stages of Collaborative Recovery

+There are seven stages in the Collaborative Recovery process.
+You should perform steps 1-3 as a precaution.
+The rest only need to be done in the unlikely event of a disaster recovery situation:

 1. Agree to add and enforce Collaborative Recovery at the Business Network level.
 2. Validate the nodes you may transact with by creating wrapping flows for Collaborative Recovery CorDapp flows.